rlugojr/linkurious-enterprise-manual/Administration/Managing_users.md

 The `Default` group is assigned to new users by default.

 Users belong to at least one group.
 They can be assigned to multiple groups.
 The resulting access rights are combined as follows: *the most permissive right wins*.
-For instance, let an user belongs to two groups.
+For instance, let a user belongs to two groups.
 The first group allows to READ `CITY` nodes, and the second group allows nothing on `CITY` nodes.
 The user will then have the permission to READ `CITY` nodes.

 ### User management dashboard